Unboxed-Software/solana-course/content/token22-metadata.md

 This is the last piece of code for this file, are you excited?

+this function will do the following:
+1. Create a new UMI instance, and we are passing the devnet endpoint to it, we need it to be able to interact with the Metaplex platform.
+2. Call `getCreateMintWithMetadataPointerInstructions` and `getCreateMetadataAccountOnMetaplexInstructions` to get the instructions needed to create the mint and the metadata account.
+3. Create the associated token account.
+4. Mint the NFT into the associated token account.
+5. Set the authority to an account.
+It will be used to remove the mint authority, because for the token to be considered as NFT in the Solana network, it has to have a supply of 1 and no one should be able to mint any more tokens, so the mint authority should be `None`.
+6. Put all of that in one transaction and send it to the network - we'll then put all of that in one transaction and send it to the network.
+7. fetch and print the mint account and the token account to make sure that it is working correctly.

 here is the code for this function:

 ```ts